hou/imputation/README.md

 imputation
 ==========

-A simulation study to compare different imputation pipeline for imputing family data
+A simulation study to evaluate impuation performance of different imputation pipelines used to impute genotype data for family-based design.